 D. Proper Installation of Improvements

-If the authorities shall find, upon inspection of the improvements performed before the performance bond’s expiration date, that any of the required improvements have not been constructed in accordance with plans and specifications filed by the subdivider, they shall so report to the Planning Board.
+If the authorities shall find, upon inspection of the improvements performed before the Security expiration date, that any of the required improvements have not been constructed in accordance with plans and specifications filed by the subdivider, they shall so report to the Planning Board.

-The Planning Board shall then notify the subdivider and, if necessary, the bonding company and take all the necessary steps to preserve the Town’s rights under the bond.
+The Planning Board shall then notify the subdivider and, if necessary, the Security company and take all the necessary steps to preserve the Town’s rights under the Security.

 No Plat shall be approved by the Planning Board if the subdivider is in default of a previously approved Plat.